How does a clawback work to take away gains from my equity compensation?

 Clawback Versus Forfeiture

-The company can also require you to forfeit outstanding equity grants (see an example at Wells Fargo).
+The company can also require you to forfeit outstanding equity grants and long-term performance awards (see examples at Wells Fargo and Goldman Sachs).
 As explained by a commentary from Meridian Compensation Partners, forfeiture provisions apply to compensation not yet vested or earned, while clawback policies cover compensation already paid out in some form.
 If you have not yet exercised your options, the company will stop you from exercising, cancel all unexercised options, and take away unvested restricted stock and performance shares.

 Some experts apply the term quasi-clawback to this type of provision that cancels amounts not yet earned, vested, recognized as income, or paid out.
 The company will also try to prevent you from selling any shares that you hold.

 As explained by a commentary from the law firm Pillsbury, in some states clawbacks of already paid stock (or cash) may not be enforceable, particularly in California.
 Companies manage the risk of nonenforceability of clawbacks by having provisions that allow the forfeiture of unearned, unvested, or unexercised outstanding equity grants when you are terminated for "cause" or violate post-employment restrictive covenants (e.g. noncompete, nonsolicitation).